 It was over the remains of this 16th-century convent that, three centuries later, the Prince Consort D. Fernando of Saxe-Coburg-Gotha created one of the most enchanting Romantic fantasies of the 19th century.

 Don’t be surprised if this palace reminds you of the famous Neuschwanstein Castle in Bavaria.
-But the fact is that Pena Palace is older than its Bavarian counterpart, and according to many is the more impressive and genuine of the two.
+But the fact is that Pena Palace (indicated on the Google map below) is older than its Bavarian counterpart, and according to many is the more impressive and genuine of the two.

 During your visit, make sure you see the Arab Room, the queen’s bedroom and, most importantly, the magnificent Renaissance-style alabaster retable above the altar in the old chapel, a part of the original convent upon which the palace was built.